behu-kea/ITA23-2-sem/applikationsudvikling/09-firebase-cloud-firestore.md

-### Notes app
+### Firestor App

-Create an app that can add, get, delete and update notes that are saved in a Firestore database.
+Create an app that can add, get, delete and update some entities that are saved in a Firestore database.
 The UI does not really matter, and try not to focus too much on architecture or hoisting state and all that.